 Did you know that 38% of rubbish in NSW garbage bins is food waste and that 20% of the food Australians thrown out is because they buy too much or don’t store their food correctly?
 Once in landfill, food waste produces greenhouse gases that impact on our environment.

-You can help stop wasting food by planning your meals, shop to a list, buy fruit and vegetables locally and in season (they’ll last longer), store food correctly so it stays fresh longer, use leftovers and freeze excess food.
+You can help stop wasting food by planning your meals, shop to a list, buy fruit and vegetables locally and in season (they’ll last longer), store food correctly so it stays fresh longer, use leftovers, preserve or pickle excess veg & fruit and freeze excess food.

 Still have food scraps?
 Try composting, keeping chickens or join ShareWaste a community run food scrap recycling initiative.